 The FILE receive adapter deleted the empty file “dir:<folder>\<file-name>” without performing any processing.

 This behavior, according to Microsoft, is by design.
-Though you can argue that it is not consistent how different adapters treat empty files, e.g., FTP adapter can transfer empty files with no problem.
+Though you can argue that it is inconsistent how different adapters handle empty files, e.g., the FTP adapter can transfer empty files with no problem.

 The File-RADITZ adapter is, kind of, the arch-enemy of the File-Z Adapter.
 This adapter doesn’t pick up or process empty (zero-byte) files.
 Instead, it leaves the empty files in the original folder.

-I decided to create or recreate this adapter based on Yan Yang scenario just for fun and for mentoring how you can create your custom File adapter by making use of:
+I decided to create or recreate this adapter based on Yan Yang’s scenario, just for fun, and for mentoring on how you can create your custom File adapter by making use of:

 This adapter can be used as a Receive Adapter or as a Send Adapter.